-The Edge of the Florist floral art services for Weddings, celebrations, events or funerals are second to none.
+At the Edge of the Florist, our floral art services for wedding flowers Surrey, celebrations, events and funerals are second to none in the industry.
 Beverly Vos learnt the art of floral design during her career in banqueting and hotel management.

-Beverly and her team are on hand to help you choose your perfect wedding flowers.
+Beverly and her dedicated team of professionals are on hand to help you choose your perfect wedding flowers in Surrey.
 We will guide you through the practical matters – the formality of the event, the venue, the season and the expected weather, your gown and your budget – which will play a major roll in the choice of flower varieties, colours and quantities.
 As Beverly puts it: “Weddings are like a symphony – all parts need to be balanced and play in harmony to produce the most wonderful magical day which you will remember forever.”

 The Bride is undeniably the star of any wedding, so her flowers are also the focus of much attention.
 The wedding dress is the key stylistic element so its design and colour will shape ideas for the bouquet.
 White and ivory tones are still classic choices for the bouquet, pastels such as blush pink, apricot and cream are romantic and strong colours such as sultry red, rich purple and blue can be dramatic and spectacular.
 The shape is important too, handtied bouquets are natural, stunning and perfect.
 The small posy bouquets are generally produced with small headed flowers such as lily of the valley, Stephanotis, Bouvardia.
 Teardrop bouquets are a more traditional styling, and bouquets of large flowers carried over the arm also have their place.